laravel/docs/validation.md

 <a name="rule-required-without-all"></a>
 #### required_without_all:_foo_,_bar_,...

-The field under validation must be present _only when_ the all of the other specified fields are not present.
+The field under validation must be present _only when_ all of the other specified fields are not present.

 <a name="rule-same"></a>
 #### same:_field_